ZacharyFarrell/Statistics-and-Probability-Project/data/README.md

 # Data from [Pokeapi](https://pokeapi.co/)

-Data based off this data set: https://github.com/nurfnick/Data_Sets_For_Stats/blob/master/CuratedDataSets/pokemon.csv but with a column for what each pokemon evolves into, if any.
+Data based off this data set: https://github.com/nurfnick/Data_Sets_For_Stats/blob/master/CuratedDataSets/pokemon.csv but with a column for mythicals and what each pokemon evolves into, if any.
 Side effect of having more cases and removed duplicate pokemon species.

 `generatePokemonJson.js` gets data from Pokeapi and saves a json to current directory as `pokemon.json`.